JurajDoncevic/FunctionalExtensions/README.md

 ```
 `ToFunc` can be called over Actions of up to 10 parameters.
 Need more params?
 Go ask Uncle Bob what he thinks of that...
 ### Pass
 The `Pass` function is used to execute a Unit-returning/side-effect function with the currenty piped data as the parameter.
-The data is passed onward without mutation down the pipe.
+The data is passed onward down the pipe.
 ```
 Pass: T -> (T -> Unit) -> T
 ```